jkalombro/react-snek/README.md

-This project was created using ReactJS with Styled-components
+This project was created using ReactJS with Styled-components, ReactHooks and ContextAPI.

 ## Snake App using ReactJS